Azure/Cloud-Native/website/blog/2022-09-03/index.md

 ![](./img/banner.png)

-* Build your first function [using VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=nodejs&WT.mc_id=javascript-74010-ninarasi)
 ---

 ## Developer Guidance

 Before we jump into development, let's familiarize ourselves with language-specific guidance from the Azure Functions Developer Guide.
-We'll review the [JavaScript version](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob&WT.mc_id=javascript-74010-ninarasi) here but guides for F#, Java, Python, C# and PowerShell are available in the docs.
+We'll review the [JavaScript version](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob&WT.mc_id=javascript-74010-ninarasi) but guides for F#, Java, Python, C# and PowerShell are also available.

  1. A **function** is defined by two things: _code_ (written in a supported programming language) and _configuration_ (specified in a `functions.json` file, declaring the triggers, bindings and other context for execution).